Silous888/RawTextCheck/readme.md

 - Filters to exclude code fragments, either by defining specific tokens or start/end delimiters
 - Replacement of values with others

+### ⚠️ Requirement

+RawTextCheck (LanguageTool) requires [Java (version 8 or higher)](https://www.java.com/en/download/manual.jsp) to run.

+Make sure Java is installed and available in your system’s PATH before using the tool.

 ## Documentation

 ### Main Window